 Ginza 8-7-6.
 Open 11:30am-2, 5-10pm.
 Closed Sundays.

-Popular with Indian customers, Dharmasagara serves great South Indian cuisine, with especially good dosa and other breads and plenty of interesting vegetarian options.
+Popular with Indian customers, Dharmasagara serves great South Indian cuisine, with especially good dosa and other breads and plenty of interesting vegetable-centered options.
 Lunch from Y1200, prix-fixe dinner from Y3150 or a la carte.

 Mother Leaf brews aromatic teas from five varieties of Sri Lankan tea leaves in a peaceful, smoke-free atmosphere.